-In 1993 Mr Masiyiwa founded Econet Wireless which is headquartered in Johannesburg, South Africa.
-Econet Wireless is the mobile telephone networks and mobile money business of Econet with operations in Botswana, Burundi, Lesotho, and Zimbabwe.
+In 1993 Mr Masiyiwa founded Econet Wireless, the mobile telephone networks and mobile money business of Econet Group, with operations in Botswana, Burundi, Lesotho, and Zimbabwe.

 Headquartered in London, Mr Masiyiwa later founded and serves as Executive Chairman of Cassava Technologies, Africa’s leading technology company of continental scale.

 More than 20 years ago Mr Masiyiwa had a vision to create an entire ecosystem of digital solutions to connect people and businesses across the continent.
 Cassava Technologies now encompasses Africa’s largest open access cross-border fibre broadband network spanning over 100,000km (60,000+ miles), Africa’s largest network of interconnected carrier neutral data centres, solar renewable energy, cloud and cybersecurity, fintech, and on-demand digital platforms.

 Born in Zimbabwe, Mr Masiyiwa left in 2000 and is now based in London.
 He currently serves on several international boards including Unilever Plc, Netflix Inc., Bill & Melinda Gates Foundation, National Geographic Society, and the Global Advisory councils of Bank of America, and Bloomberg New Economy Forum.
 Mr Masiyiwa is the only African member of the US Holocaust Memorial Museum’s Committee on Conscience.

 In June 2020 Mr Masiyiwa was appointed by the African Union as a Special Envoy for Covid-19 where for almost two years he coordinated the acquisition of medical supplies and vaccines for Africa.
 Mr Masiyiwa now serves as a Special Advisor to African Presidents on the US/Africa Leadership Summit initiative on Food Security.